tillt/ChapterForge/README.md

 ## Atom flow (input → output)

-ChapterForge preserves the source audio track and metadata (`ilst`) and adds two new tracks for chapters:
+ChapterForge preserves the source audio track and metadata (`ilst`) and adds up to three new tracks for chapters:

 ```
 Input (AAC in M4A/MP4)